 GINA'S BATTERY LIFE

-Every GINA is equipped with a LI-Ion battery that ensures that your GINA can manage around 20 hours of brewing time.
+Every GINA is equipped with an LI-Ion battery that ensures that your GINA can manage around 20 hours of brewing time.
 When you’re not connected to GINA via Bluetooth, it will be in Stand-By mode.
 To be honest, we can not accurately tell you how long the battery will last in Stand-By mode, but here’s a fun fact: nobody in our office recalls the last time we had to charge our “everyday brewing” GINA.
-So do not worry, the battery lasts a looong time.
+So do not worry, the battery lasts a long time.
 And even when you will see that a red light that indicates low battery power, you’ll still be able to brew some batches of coffee with it.
 Consider the red light a signal that you should connect it to power when you get to it.

 To make sure you always know the charge level of your GINA, we will include a battery life indicator in one of the future releases of the app.

 In the Android version, we found a few bugs with the login process through Facebook.
 We already updated the app and it is now running smoothly.
 But, if you happen to experience a problem with Facebook login, please log into the app with your email, so you’ll be able to use GINA with no interruptions.
-And if you have an extra minute, just drop us an email (email@example.com) or message us on Kickstarter and explain what went wrong.
-Any feedback will be hugely appreciated and will give us more insight about possible issues with the app.
+And if you have an extra minute, just drop us an email (firstname.lastname@example.org) or message us on Kickstarter and explain what went wrong.
+Any feedback will be hugely appreciated and will give us more insight into possible issues with the app.